 Just north of Willemstad, the Hato Caves are a top attraction.
 The ancient Arawaks first used them for shelter, and runaway slaves hid in the caves during colonial times.
 These days, guides lead groups past the pools and waterfalls and point out the 1,500-year-old cave paintings, all the while relating the legends and history of this mysterious underground enclave.

 Farther north is Shete Boka National Park, the home of the natural marvel, Boka Tabla.
 Sit by the edge of the surf and watch huge waves thunder into an underground cavern that was carved out of the limestone by constant pounding breakers.
-It’s a spectacular sight to witness, so don’t forget your camera.
+It’s a spectacular sight to witness, so remember your camera.

 Much of northern Curaçao is part of Christoffelpark, a 4,450-acre wildlife preserve where white-tailed deer, barn owls, neon-blue iguanas, and rare wild orchids flourish.
 Eight hiking trails wind through the park, the most challenging of which leads to the top of the 1,230-foot-high Mount Christoffel.